-With ammunition prices and availability the way they are these days it makes sense to start reloading your own ammunition.
-The brass cartridge case is the most expensive ammunition component to produce, so with a steady supply of brass you can begin reloading with a quality press.
-In this review we will look at the Lee Precision Load Master in 223 Remington.
+With ammunition prices and availability the way they are these days, it makes sense to start reloading your own ammunition.
+The brass cartridge case is the most expensive ammunition component to produce, so with a steady supply of brass, you can begin reloading with a quality press.
+This review will look at the Lee Precision Load Master in 223 Remington.

-The instructions included with the Lee Load Master are not the best in the world, however and it is recommended to watch some of Lee’s instructional videos to get a better idea of how to set up and use the press.
+The instructions included with the Lee Load Master are not the best in the world, but watching some of Lee’s instructional videos is recommended to understand better how to set up and use the press.
 Many have been able to put the press together just fine because it comes with pictures.